 The number one thing I would recommend to anyone looking to purchase their first home is to do your own research.
 And by that I mainly mean around house prices in the area you’re looking to purchase.

 I found myself at open homes asking the real estate agent how much money they think we’d need to be in running for a particular house, and was often given a number around 10-15% lower than it ended up going for.
 And the reason for that is to drive more traffic to auction night when people, especially first home buyers, get a bit excited and start bidding well above their means.
 Trust me, I did it, and I’m so thankful some else in the room was sillier than me.

 If you request recent home sales in an area, real estate agents can provide that.
 So get it and use it.
-Look at what similar houses have recently sold for recently around the corner and benchmark the home you want against these numbers.
+Look at what similar houses have recently sold for and benchmark the home you want against these numbers.
 They are, after all, cold hard facts.